-(a) The MTUS Drug Formulary should be phased in to ensure that injured workers who are receiving ongoing drug treatment are not harmed by an abrupt change to the course of treatment.
-The physician is responsible for requesting a medically appropriate and safe course of treatment for the injured worker in accordance with the MTUS, which may include use of a Non-Exempt drug or unlisted drug where that is necessary for the injured worker's condition or necessary for safe weaning, tapering, or transition to a different drug.

-(b) The physician shall submit a progress report issued pursuant to Labor Code §9785 and a Request for Authorization that shall address the injured worker's ongoing drug treatment plan.
-The report shall either:

-- (1) Include a treatment plan setting forth a medically appropriate weaning, tapering, or transitioning of the worker to a drug pursuant to the MTUS, or - (2) Provide supporting documentation, as appropriate, to substantiate the medical necessity of, and to obtain authorization for, the Non-Exempt drug, unlisted drug, or compounded drug, pursuant to the MTUS (via guidelines, Medical Evidence Search Sequence, and/or Methodology for Evaluating Medical Evidence.)

-(c) The progress report, including the treatment plan and Request for Authorization provided under this subdivision, shall be submitted at the time the next progress report is due under Labor Code §9785, subdivision (f)(8), however, if that is not feasible, no later than April 1, 2018.

-(d) Previously approved drug treatment shall not be terminated or denied except as may be allowed by the MTUS and in accordance with applicable utilization review and independent medical review regulations.

-(e) The claims administrator shall process the progress report, treatment plan and Request for Authorization in accordance with the standard procedures and timeframes set forth in §9792.6.1 et seq.
+- (a) The MTUS Drug Formulary should be phased in to ensure that injured workers who are receiving ongoing drug treatment are not harmed by an abrupt change to the course of treatment.
+The physician is responsible for requesting a medically appropriate and safe course of treatment for the injured worker in accordance with the MTUS, which may include use of a Non-Exempt drug or unlisted drug where that is necessary for the injured worker's condition or necessary for safe weaning, tapering, or transition to a different drug. - (b) The physician shall submit a progress report issued pursuant to Labor Code §9785 and a Request for Authorization that shall address the injured worker's ongoing drug treatment plan.
+The report shall either: - (1) Include a treatment plan setting forth a medically appropriate weaning, tapering, or transitioning of the worker to a drug pursuant to the MTUS, or - (2) Provide supporting documentation, as appropriate, to substantiate the medical necessity of, and to obtain authorization for, the Non-Exempt drug, unlisted drug, or compounded drug, pursuant to the MTUS (via guidelines, Medical Evidence Search Sequence, and/or Methodology for Evaluating Medical Evidence.) - (c) The progress report, including the treatment plan and Request for Authorization provided under this subdivision, shall be submitted at the time the next progress report is due under Labor Code §9785, subdivision (f)(8), however, if that is not feasible, no later than April 1, 2018. - (d) Previously approved drug treatment shall not be terminated or denied except as may be allowed by the MTUS and in accordance with applicable utilization review and independent medical review regulations. - (e) The claims administrator shall process the progress report, treatment plan and Request for Authorization in accordance with the standard procedures and timeframes set forth in §9792.6.1 et seq.

-Create Date: 01/23/2018

-Prior Revision: 02/02/2018

-Most Recent Revision: 05/25/2021

-Last Reviewed: 05/25/2021

-Last Approved: 05/25/2021

-Effective Date: 06/01/2021

-© 2021 Mitchell International, Inc.
+Create Date: 01/23/2018 California state laws and regulations supersede URAC and Mitchell Prior Revision: 02/02/2018 Page 23 of 41 International, Inc. policies and procedures when California's laws Most Recent Revision: 05/25/2021 Last Reviewed: 05/25/2021 and regulations are more restrictive or specific.
+Last Approved: 05/25/2021 06/01/2021 Effective Date: